avisek123/React-Native-Feed/New_Architecture_README.md

 The Bridge have some limitations:

 - **It is asynchronous:** One layer sends data to the bridge and waits for the other layer to process it, even when it’s not needed.
+- **It is single threaded:** JavaScript used to run on just one thread, so all calculations had to happen on that one thread.